 In addition to issuing engineering foundation certificates, the engineers design a retrofit for an existing non-compliant mobile home foundation, or engineer a custom foundation design for installation of new manufactured home directly from the manufacturer.

-We're your number one resource for Foundation Certifications in St. Augustine, Jacksonville and the surrounding areas!
+We're your number one resource for Foundation Certifications in St. Augustine, Palm Coast, Jacksonville and the surrounding areas!
 If you need help with your mobile home or just want a consultation on what's best to do next then give us call today.

 Manufactured homes began construction in 1976 until HUD standards came into force.
 The HUD standard improved home safety and energy efficiency.
 The latest HUD standard was introduced in September 1996.

 Manufactured houses— sometimes called mobile homes — are constructed according to manufactured home construction and security regulations (HUD codes ) and displays a red certificate mark on the outside.
 Manufactured homes are constructed in controlled surroundings in manufacturing and are transported in one or several pieces on permanent chassis.